202nd Rifle Division (Soviet Union): Second Jassy-Kishinev Offensive

 The breakthrough by 6th Tanks eased the path for the lead divisions of 35th Guards Corps on August 21 while 33rd Corps was beating off counterattacks, so the 202nd was transferred again to its support.
-On this day 2nd Ukrainian Front widened its breakthrough front to 65km and deepened it to as much as 25km, finally capturing Iași.
+On this day 2nd Ukrainian Front widened its breakthrough front to 65 km and deepened it to as much as 25 km, finally capturing Iași.
 The following day the 202nd and 78th Divisions, leading 33rd Corps, repelled four Axis counterattacks and reached a line between Gidionul and Gurbești.
 On August 23 the remaining Axis forces were in full retreat and the two Soviet Fronts had begun round-the-clock operations to prevent them from breaking contact.
 As darkness fell the division was in the area of Băcești, linking to the 25th Guards Rifle Corps of 7th Guards Army, but 33rd Corps was still lagging the rest of 27th Army, now being effectively in second echelon behind 104th Corps.
 By the end of August 24 the Corps had reached the line Fruncesti–Stănișești–Craesti.
 By now the German 6th Army was largely encircled and Romania was in the process of surrendering.
 On September 15 the 682nd Rifle Regiment and the 652nd Artillery Regiment would each receive the Order of the Red Banner and the 1317th Rifle Regiment would be awarded the Order of Kutuzov, 3rd Degree, all for their roles in the capture of Roman, Bacău, and other towns in eastern Romania.